cortical-iv/salted_vex_milk/readme.md

               |-- refresh_members.py  (updates member info)

 ## To do (shorter term)

-- Switch to cyborg theme: https://bootswatch.com/cyborg/
-(Bonus: will have white text on movie without having to do anything) Or FFS can I just switch to black bg and white text?
-Is it really that complicated?
-Do I have to change every fucking thing?
 - Want table to get smaller without going to multioline, and while showing horiz scrolling.
 Really want to sort out tables looking nice!
 - Clean up project_planning.md